Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 Major Insurers That Offer Coverage

-Progressive, Allstate, Farmers, American Family, USAA (for military members and families), Nationwide, and The Hartford primarily provide liability-only coverage, though this varies by state.
-Specialty and non-standard auto insurers like The General, National General, 21st Century, Infinity, and Omni often offer more flexible coverage options for non-standard situations.
+For liability-only coverage, a broader group of carriers — including Farmers, USAA (for military members and families), Nationwide, and The Hartford — are available options, though availability varies by state.
+Specialty and non-standard auto insurers like The General, National General, Kemper, and Gainsco often offer more flexible coverage options.
 It's important to call insurers directly rather than relying on online quote tools, as many online systems cannot handle rebuilt title applications properly.

 Insurance Company Liability Coverage Full Coverage Availability Notes